Undergraduate Programme

 B.S.
 (Hons.)
 Courses:

-Group II Specialization Elective (two papers)
+Group II Specialization Elective or Massive Open Online Courses (MOOCs) (two papers)

 Mini Project / Internship